lwindolf/lzone-cheat-sheets/cheat-sheet/Container/Docker.md

 To copy directories ensure to use a trailing / on the `<source path>`

+## Debugging shell-less containers

+This is possible by mapping one or more interesting namespaces (e.g. the PID namespace) of the container to be debugged to a new container with a shell:

+    docker run -it --rm --pid=container:<container id> --cap-add SYS_PTRACE ubuntu bash

+So should you want to debug the network of the other container ensure to add `--network container:<id>` to the `docker run` command.

 ## Misc

 -   [Amazon EC2 Container Service](http://aws.amazon.com/ecs/) - Docker